January 27

 If a friend betrays me, that often sparks new fears of others betraying me, as well as doubts and fears about my own self-worth.

-Ironically enough, my strength to overcome both the suffering and the fear is through acceptance.
+Ironically enough, my strength to overcome both the suffering and the fear comes through acceptance.
 My situation is as it is, and unless I cause it to do so, it won't bring on any further suffering.
 There is a subtle, quiet strength in acceptance that helps people I know to get through almost anything that happens to them.

-The strongest people I know are the ones that fight the least--they don't need to fight, for life and its foibles doesn't get them down.
+The strongest people I know are the ones that fight the least--they don't need to fight, for life and its foibles don't get them down.
 They maintain their balance and cheerfulness because they see in every trial a lesson; they see in every bit of pain something new to learn.
 Once an affliction becomes a teacher, we don't need to fear it any longer, do we?

 Suffering is a part of life, but the degree to which we suffer is pretty much up to us.
 We make of our situations what we make of them; the power to decide to make something positive of a seemingly negative occurrence is all ours.
 What will we do with that power?